-3. The graduate has reliably demonstrated the ability to: integrate a practice framework within a service delivery continuum, addressing the needs of older individuals, their families and communities at micro, mezzo, macro and global levels, and work with them in achieving their goals.
+3. The graduate has reliably demonstrated the ability to: integrate a practice framework within a service delivery continuum, addressing the needs of individuals, families and communities at micro, mezzo, macro and global levels, and work with them in achieving their goals.

-- Facilitate and advocate for appropriate access and referral to a continuum of formal and informal services and resources to support the older individual and community goals - b.
-Work collaboratively with older individuals, families, groups, and communities to set achievable goals, utilizing a holistic, culturally safe, strengths-based approach - c.
+- a.
+Facilitate and advocate for appropriate access and referral to a continuum of formal and informal services and resources to support individual and community goals - b.
+Work collaboratively with individuals, families, groups, and communities to set achievable goals, utilizing a holistic, culturally safe, strengths-based approach - c.
 Embrace the uniqueness of human experience in its dynamic and ever-changing complexities - d.
 Recognize and affirm natural support systems and networks within communities as a vehicle to facilitate positive change - e.
 Recognize the relationships between trauma, addictions and mental health issues through engaging in a trauma-informed approach - f.
-Assist older individuals in accessing community resources such as counselling, group work, community service providers; and community work as culturally appropriate to their needs and goals - g.
-Assess the health, well-being and needs of the primary caregivers of the older adult and provide appropriate resources in response to their needs - Identify structures of health care and models of service delivery in Ontario in Canada to assist with service navigation, complaints processes, and the protection of the rights of the older adult - Participate in the development of a comprehensive profile for the older adult, through involvement of them, their family and caregivers, and other team and support network members - j.
-Promote functional improvement, self-care skills and access to life-enrichment activities of the older adult, in accordance with relevant assessment data and desired outcomes, taking into account the goals and wishes of the individual
+Assist individuals in accessing community resources such as counselling, group work, community service providers; and community work as culturally appropriate to their needs and goals

-4. The graduate has reliably demonstrated the ability to: plan and implement accessible and responsive programs, services and activation activities that assist in maintaining or restoring function for older adults in all domains, recognizing the diverse needs of older individuals, their families and communities, and meeting these needs.
+4. The graduate has reliably demonstrated the ability to: plan and implement accessible and responsive programs and services, recognizing the diverse needs and experiences of individuals, groups, families and communities, and meeting these needs.

 - a.
-Plan person-centered, strengths-based individual and community services and programs in response to identified needs and goals of the older adult - b.
-Participate in the development and implementation of these programs and services that are responsive to the needs and interests of the older adult, and enhance the quality of their lives - c.
-Participate as an inter-professional/interagency team member in restorative care and activity/recreation programs for older adults in both community and residential settings, that are appropriate for varying degrees of function and independence (e.g. Active elder person's centre, retirement home, long term care, etc.) - d.
-Determine the bio-psycho-social changes that occur with aging and their impact on the needs of older adults - e.
-Identify conceptual models and principles of therapeutic recreation/activation - f.
-Identify neuro cognitive disorders and age-related physical health conditions and their related needs and challenges, and of relevant strategies and programs - g.
-Apply a variety of evidence-based programs and strategies, commonly used to meet the needs of older adults with neuro cognitive disorders (e.g. Montessori, eden, gentle care, behavioural gerontology, etc.) - h.
-Use a range of techniques to facilitate communication and interaction with older adults living with neurocognitive disorders and age-related physical health conditions - i.
-Collect, analyze and synthesize feedback from individuals, care givers, and care providers through observation, assessment, research, and consultation - j.
-Assess programs in relation to achievement of measurable outcomes, and user/client satisfaction - k.
-Develop a basic program budget with identification of funds and/or funding sources - I. Prepare volunteers to assist with programs - m.
-Develop effective helping relationships, identifying integration of aspects such as ethnicity, culture, age, ability, developmental stage, race, religion, gender, sexual orientation, gender identity, social and economic class, family structure, and community structure - n.
-Determine biological, sociological, economic, political, historical, environmental, spiritual, cultural, and psychosocial variables that affect human development and behaviour, using an anti-oppression framework - o.
-Contribute to collaborative plans of action within the changing demographic, social, political, and economic composition of the community, through participation of advocacy, and consultation tools and strategies - p.
-Recognize the history, culture, traditions, norms, values, histories of oppression, and intersectionality of individuals and communities, challenging normative values, to promote the development of culturally aware, timely, responsive programs and services q. work with clients to identify their own resilience to use in self-determination
+Develop effective helping relationships, identifying integration of aspects such as ethnicity, culture, age, ability, developmental stage, race, religion, gender, sexual orientation, gender identity, social and economic class, family structure, and community structure - b.
+Determine biological, sociological, economic, political, historical, environmental, spiritual, cultural, and psychosocial variables that affect human development and behaviour, using an anti-oppression framework - c.
+Contribute to collaborative plans of action within the changing demographic, social, political, and economic composition of the community, through participation of advocacy, and consultation tools and strategies - d.
+Recognize the history, culture, traditions, norms, values, histories of oppression, and intersectionality of individuals and communities, challenging normative values, to promote the development of culturally aware, timely, responsive programs and services - e.
+Work with clients to identify their own resilience to use in self-determination

-5. The graduate has reliably demonstrated the ability to: examine current social policy, relevant legislation, and political, social, historical, and/or economic systems and their impacts for older individuals and communities when delivering services to the user/client.
+5. The graduate has reliably demonstrated the ability to: examine current social policy, relevant legislation, and political, social, historical, and/or economic systems and their impacts for individuals and communities when delivering services to the user/client.

 - a.
 Use a structural analysis process that identifies underlying social structures to describe issues affecting individuals, families, groups, and communities - b.
-Describe the impact of relevant legislation, mandated policies, and regulations on service delivery to older adults - c.
-Review social welfare system policy initiatives from government funding bodies and service delivery organizations, and identify the effects of major policy shifts on service delivery the older adult user/client experience - d.
-Identify presenting challenges of individual older adults, groups, families, and communities in the context of larger structural and systemic issues - e.
+Describe the impact of relevant legislation, mandated policies, and regulations on service delivery - c.
+Review social welfare system policy initiatives from government funding bodies and service delivery organizations, and identify the effects of major policy shifts on service delivery the user/client experience - d.
+Identify presenting challenges of individuals, groups, families, and communities in the context of larger structural and systemic issues - e.
 Describe social problems such as violence, poverty, homelessness, mental health, and addictions within a larger social, political, historical, cultural and economic context

-6. The graduate has reliably demonstrated the ability to: develop strategies and approaches that support older adult individual clients, their families, groups and communities in building the capacity for self-advocacy, while affirming their dignity and self-worth.
+6. The graduate has reliably demonstrated the ability to: develop strategies and approaches that support individual clients, groups, families and communities in building the capacity for self-advocacy, while affirming their dignity and self-worth.